AltanS/matomo-docker-ansible/README.md

 - Once you've added these, re-run the deploy playbook.
 This will re-create the docker-compose file, which will mount every plugin into the containers running matomo and restart the stack without downtime
 - There is a plugin that can be activated to change color of the header color as well (`matomo-plugins/CustomHeaderColor`)

+### Adjusting Matomo Config Settings
+- The `common.config.ini.php.j2` is copied into the matomo docker when running the deployment script
+- This file is loaded *before* the config.ini.php, so changes here might be overwritten.
+-- As the `config.ini.php` file is overwritten by the Matomo Admin UI itself, you would need to find a custom solution on how to handle these cases.
+I.e. copying the entire config file into templates and modifying from there, then mounting this file into the config folder of the matomo containers

 ## Nginx
 - There are 2 instances of nginx running